Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 Hey, Langston.

-We're waiting on you, buddy.
+We've been waiting on you, buddy.

 Everybody's here to celebrate.

-I gotta say, it looks like it's Peppy.
+I gotta say, it looks like it's peppy.

-That was Kira Dixon just moments after her son was born and just hours before she tragically died from complications following a scheduled C section.
+That was Kira Dixon just moments after her son was born and just hours before she tragically died from complications following a scheduled C-section.

 I'm here with her mother-in-law, Judge Glenda Hatchett, and Kira's husband Charles joins us now.